An honest conversation about period

 Let's get rid of all the stigma from discussions involving menstruation!
 But how to start?

-- A smooth way to begin is by talking with whom you already feel comfortable.
+A smooth way to begin is by talking with people you already feel comfortable with.
 You can share something funny or embarrassing that happens during your period and ask if they experience something similar.

 Periods are a natural part of our lives.
 The more we discuss it with others and share our experiences, the less confusion and misconception around it there will be.